ZHAW-Infosec-Research-Group/DIMBA/Vulnerabilities.md

 ### 12: Directory Traversal III - Read/Write (easy)
 This uses the same vulnerability as vulnerability 11 and is only intended to show that data can also be copied to locations so it can be access by other apps.

 **Goal:** Abuse the load/save payment slip functionality to copy any file from the shared preferences to the SD-Card.
-Once this has been done, check (e.g. using adb) whethter the file was indeed copied to the SD-Card.
+Once this has been done, check (e.g., using adb) whether the file was indeed copied to the SD-Card.

 **Check**: Works